chrisseaton/rhizome/doc/bytecode.md

 MRI.
 JRuby uses a register format, because so does much of the literature on traditional compiler optimisations, and that's what they wanted to enable.

-For the RubyJIT bytecode format we've used a stack format, because we think it's simpler in general.
+For the Rhizome bytecode format we've used a stack format, because we think it's simpler in general.
 There's not much of a technical argument in this - it's mostly opinion.

 Note that we have a potential problem here.
-JRuby uses a register format, but RubyJIT a stack format.
+JRuby uses a register format, but Rhizome a stack format.
 Thankfully it's possible to convert from one to the other, as described in the parser document.

 #### Normalised or denormalised